tokkonopapa/WordPress-IP-Geo-Block/_posts/article/2015-10-24-exposure-of-wp-config-php.md

 This kind of vulnerability is caused by [Directory Traversal][OWASP] attack.

+I'm not sure why some authers tend to such a direct requesting without loading WordPress core (do they mind speed?), but they should know [why so many WordPress plugins vulnerable][WhyVulerable] and absolutely use some of WordPress framework unless they can't keep their products secure by their own.

 ### How to protect my site against such OMG code? ###

 First and foremost, we should consider to make the **Path** transformed from